MiteshShah/miteshshah.github.io/_posts/devops/docker/2016-04-17-docker-installation.markdown

 $ export DOCKER_HOST=tcp://IP:PORT
 {% endhighlight %}

+**NOTE!**: Make sure you have installed HomeBrew on your system, If you don't have HomeBrew installed then <a href="/mac/things-to-do-after-installing-mac-os-x/#install-homebrew"> Click Here to Install HomeBrew </a>
+{: .notice}

 **NOTE!:** tcp://IP:PORT You have to replace IP:PORT given by above command {: .notice }